paulteeter/paulteeter.github.io/_posts/2020-06-25-FinalApproach.md

 The reason you cannot find a 0 number on this graph is because of the way the data was recorded.
 Each observation was only recorded as a Year and Month, so thats as far as the data can break down.
 I was disappointed to find I couldn't specifically pinpoint the two days US domestic flights were grounded, but I still found some use in organizing the data in the way that I did.

 When factoring in the other major airport servicing the NY Metro area (Newark Liberty Int'l), the totals of course go up, but the trend is essentially the same.
 It took about a year to fully recover back to Pre 9/11 flights.
-Below, the graph shows the three major airports servicing NYC over the span of 20 years.
+The graph below shows the three major airports servicing NYC over the span of 20 years.

 <b>Black:</b> Newark Liberty Int'l<br />
 <b>Turquoise:</b> LaGuardia Airport<br />